-G80.2207/G89.2211 - Fall 2021 Mathematical Tools for Neural and Cognitive Science Course Description Instructors: Mike Landy & Eero Simoncelli FangFang Hong fh862@nyu.edu TAs: Owen Marschall owen.marschall@gmail.com Theresa Steele theresa.steele@nyulangone.org Brief Description: A graduate lecture course covering mathematical and computational tools for data analysis and modeling of neural and cognitive systems, including the transformations of raw data into a form in which these tools may be utilized, the choice and implementation of the tool, and the interpretation of such analyses.
+G80.2207/G89.2211 - Fall 2022 Mathematical Tools for Neural and Cognitive Science Course Description Instructors: Mike Landy & Eero Simoncelli Marissa Fassold mhe229@nyu.edu TAs: Jordan Lei h13976@nyu.edu Srinidhi Kalavai Srinidhi.
+Venkatesan Kalavai@nyulangone.org Brief Description: A graduate lecture course covering mathematical and computational tools for data analysis and modeling of neural and cognitive systems, including the transformations of raw data into a form in which these tools may be utilized, the choice and implementation of the tool, and the interpretation of such analyses.
 Lectures on each topic will include some mathematical background, derivation of basic results, and examples relevant to neural science.
-The course will include weekly problem sets based on the MATLAB software package.
+The course will include weekly problem sets requiring programming in either MATLAB or Python.
 Audience: The course is targeted for CNS and Psychology doctoral students, but is often attended by master's students and postdocs, as well as students from other NYU departments and other Universities.

 Prerequisites: College-level algebra, trigonometry and calculus.
-Linear algebra and some programming experience in MATLAB are helpful, but not required.
+Linear algebra and some programming experience is helpful, but not required.